Sakib37/DevOps/security_services/vault-k8s/README.md

 AWS setup
 ---------

-2. Create a dynamodb table that will be used by vault as storage backend.
-Enable point-in-time recovery for dynamodb.
-Change "Capacity" of Dynamodb table to adjust with vault configuration.
+1. Create a DynamoDB table with Primary partition key **Path** and Primary sort key	**Key** that will be used by vault as storage backend.
+Enable point-in-time recovery for DynamoDB.
+Change "Capacity" (read and write unit) of DynamoDB table to adjust with vault [configuration](https://github.com/Sakib37/DevOps/blob/master/security_services/vault-k8s/04-statefulset.yaml#L79-L80).
-   Update "VAULT_DYNAMODB_TABLE_NAME" value in 01-configmap.yaml
+   Update "VAULT_DYNAMODB_TABLE_NAME" value in [01-configmap.yaml](https://github.com/Sakib37/DevOps/blob/master/security_services/vault-k8s/01-configmap.yaml#L8)

+2. Create a S3 bucket where vault unseal keys and root token will be stored.

-3. Create a KMS key for vault auto unsealing and allow only vault IAM role to access the key.
+3. Create and IAM role for vault.
+After that, create a KMS key for vault auto unsealing and allow only vault IAM role to access the KMS key.

-   Create an IAM policy for vault as below.
-Update Dynamo table name, S3 bucket name and KMS key id
+4. Create an IAM policy for vault as below and attach this policy to the vault IAM role.
+Before creating the policy update the resource arns in the following policy document.

     ```json